 I.Coast's Gbagbo in the dock 5 years after deadly unrest

-Former Ivory Coast president Laurent Gbagbo Thursday becomes the first ex-head of state to stand trial at the world's only permanent war crimes court, five years after triggering political unrest which left 3,000 people dead.
+Former Ivory Coast president Laurent Gbagbo Thursday becomes the first ex-head of state to stand trial at the world's only permanent war crimes court, five years after triggering political unrest which left 3,000 dead.

-Gbagbo's highly-anticipated appearance in the dock at the International Criminal Court (ICC) is the culmination of upheaval which wracked the west African nation when he refused to stand down after losing elections in November 2010 to bitter longtime rival Alassane Ouattara.
+Gbagbo's highly-anticipated appearance in the dock at the International Criminal Court (ICC) is the culmination of the upheaval which wracked the west African nation when he refused to stand down after losing elections in November 2010 to bitter rival Alassane Ouattara.